WebSVG/deep-svg/README.md

 # deep-svg
 Vanilla javascript and Web Component wrapper, using no dependencies for an svg pan zoom and deep linking.
 Interactions for making every text clickable and highlatable.
 [Deep Linking](https://en.wikipedia.org/wiki/Deep_linking) allows links winthin html pages, why not generalise this to the text inside svg and without having to edit the svg ?
+Each tspan is enriched with a click event, and the highlight function uses an animated svg filter.

 # Live Demo
 https://networkgraphs.github.io/deep-svg/